openframeworks/ofBook/03a_OOPs!/chapter.md

 A very easy way of knowing what these two files do is to think of the header file (.h) as a recipe, a list of the main ingredients of your cookie.
 The implementation file (.cpp) is what we're going to do with them, how you mix and work them to be the perfect cookie!
 So let's see how it works:

+first of all let's create the two class files:
+If you're using XCODE as your IDE (it stands for: Integrated Development Environment), select the src folder and left Click (or CTRL + click), on the pop menu select 'New File' and you'll be taken to a new window menu, choose the appropriate platform you're developping for (OSX or iOS) and select C++ class and finally choose a name (we used 'ofBall').
+You'll automatically see the two files in your 'src' folder: ofBall.h and ofBall.cpp .
+Now let's edit your class header (.h) file.
+Feel free to delete all its contents and let's start from scratch:
-Declare a class in the header file (.h), otherwise known as the declarations file.
+Declare a class in the header file (.h).
 In this case, the file name should be ofBall.h.
 Folllow the code below and type into your own ofBall.h file, please note the comments I've included to guide you along.

 	#ifndef _OF_BALL // if this class hasn't been defined, the program can define it
 	#define _OF_BALL // by using this if statement you prevent the class to be called more than once which would confuse the compiler
-	#include "ofMain.h"
+	#include "ofMain.h" // we need to include this to have a reference to the OpenFrameworks framework
 	class ofBall {

 		public: // place public functions or variables declarations here